floralrainfall/sglthing/README.md

 - GLFW
 - GLib

+SGLThing requires a configuration file in the resources directory named `config_private.cfg`.
+In the file should be your sgl.endoh.ca username, and password.

+    user_username ExampleUsername
+    user_password ExamplePassword

 ## Windows Cross-Compilation Notes

 Assimp doesn't copy itself over to the build directory for some reason.
 Just do cp deps/assimp/bin/libassimp-5.dll . to get it in.